 With VR education, learners are inspired to discover for themselves.
 Students have an opportunity to learn by doing rather than passively reading or listening.
 After the VR chemistry lessons students were surveyed about their experience and the results were significant.
-The survey revealed that students showed an average of 68 % improvement in a test taken after learning with Futuclass VR lessons compared to the results before the 30-minute VR lesson.
+The survey revealed that students showed an average of 68 % improvement in a test taken after learning the metal oxides during a 30-minute lesson using VR compared to the students who learned the subject with traditional learning methods.

 Besides improving the tests scores, Katrin Soika counted other properties that make a virtual reality in education so powerful:

 In VR it's possible to visualize abstract chemical processes during the studies (it is easier to understand abstract chemical processes that are invisible and at the microscopic level).

 VR approach provides more than just a visual representation; it allows students to actually experience chemical reactions first-hand through simulations and experiments.

 VR immersive experience makes learning an active, collaborative process.
 Students must explain and describe the experience, which increases engagement and communication.